 In 2013, we launched a three-year campaign to reduce demand for elephant ivory in China.
 Our goal is to use existing methodology, networks, and contacts from our shark fin campaign to:

 - Raise awareness in China of the elephant poaching crisis

 - Support Chinese lawmakers in banning ivory sales

-- Measurably reduce demand for ivory in China.
+- Measurably reduce demand for ivory in China, Hong Kong and Thailand

-In addition to the new TV messages featuring Yao Ming and Jiang Wen we also produced messages with China’s leading actress Li Bing Bing, current and former NBA stars Tyson Chandler, Jeremy Lin, and Dikembe Mutombo, and actor Edward Norton, as well as forming a collaboration between The Duke of Cambridge (Prince William), sports icon David Beckham, and Yao Ming.
+In addition to the new TV messages featuring Yao Ming and Jiang Wen we also produced messages with China’s leading actress Li Bingbing, actor Edward Norton, current NBA stars Tyson Chandler, Pao Gasol, Serge Ibaka, Thabo Sefolosha, Al Horford, and Joakim Noah, and formed a collaboration between The Duke of Cambridge (Prince William), sports icon David Beckham, and Yao Ming.